simmi30/lnd1/docs/recovery.md

 ⛰  lncli create -multi_file=channel.backup
 ```

-Alternatively, the `restorechanbackup` command can be used if `lnd` has already
+Alternatively, the `restorechanbackup` command can be used if `broln` has already
 been created at the time of SCB restoration:
 ```shell
 ⛰  lncli restorechanbackup -h